YZTangent/PeerPrep/README.md

 ### Local Deployment
 #### Requirements
 - Install [Docker Desktop](https://www.docker.com/products/docker-desktop/)
+- Configure the `JWT_SECRET` for use in local deployment in `/backend/user-service/config/auth.config.js` if desired.
+The default value used is `"the-inner-machinations-of-my-mind-are-an-enigma"`

 #### Instructions
 _To run the project_:
 1. Ensure a Docker daemon is running